jo313y/BREAKING_SAD/README.md

 11. Re-run our decision tree using these three grouping methods and compare accuracy scores

 ## Database
+We used SQLAlchemy per the [DB connection code file](https://github.com/JFoArlas/Pour_It_Up/blob/main/Resources/DB_connection.ipynb), to connect our Postgres database to our machine learning code.
+We also connected Tableau to the Postgres database to create our interactive dashboard.
 ![ERD](https://github.com/jo313y/BREAKING_SAD/blob/main/ERD.png)

 ## Exploratory Plots